UmangPaliwal/DL-Project/20_README.md

 ## Dataset Link

-The dataset used for this project can be found here: [Potato Disease Dataset]('https://www.kaggle.com/datasets/emmarex/plantdisease')
+The dataset used for this project can be found here: ['https://www.kaggle.com/datasets/emmarex/plantdisease']